Teen Driver Insurance: Costs, Discounts & How to Save Money in 2026

 See if you qualify for a lower rate in less than 2 minutes

 Adding a teenager to your car insurance can feel like a financial shock, with premiums often doubling overnight.
-Teen drivers face the highest insurance rates of any age group because crash statistics show they're 3-4 times more likely to be involved in accidents than experienced drivers.
-Understanding why these costs are so high and how to minimize them can save your family thousands of dollars annually.
+Teen drivers face the highest insurance rates of any age group because crash statistics show they are 3–4 times more likely to be involved in accidents than experienced drivers.
+Understanding why these costs are so high — and how to minimize them — can save your family thousands of dollars annually.

 Key Pinch Points

-• Teen drivers have crash rates 4x higher than adults
+• Teen drivers have crash rates nearly 4x higher than adult drivers

-• Good student discounts can reduce premiums by 10-25%
+• Good student discounts reduce premiums by up to 25%

 Compare Car Insurance Rates in Ohio